tsoding/rere.py/README.md

 # rere.py (**Re**cord **Re**play)

 Universal Behavior Testing Tool in Python.
+The script is completely self-contained and expected to be simply copy-pasted to your project and modified as needed.

 ## Quick Start